schlick7/LuteForMobile/docs/stuff.md

 -

 # Books Screen
 - Add a settings toggle to "Always Refresh for Book Details" default to on.
-Then we need to hook up the code so that it always triggers that bookstats500pagesample
+Then we need to hook up the code so that it always triggers that stats500samplesize, it will need to do the same thing that makes the server recaluctlate the book.
+The Book details should load from chache first and then refresh when the new data is ready

 # Terms Screen
 -

 # Statistics Screen
-- In the stats screen we should make the drop down Default language to that of currentbook (similar to what we do in termscreen i think)
+- PENDING - In the stats screen we should make the drop down Default language to that of currentbook (similar to what we do in termscreen i think)

 # Help Screen
 -